drivendataorg/zamba/docs/docs/quickstart.md

 You can continue training one of the [models](models/index.md) that ships with `zamba` by either:

-* Fine-tuning with additional labeled videos where the species are included in the list of [`zamba` class labels](models/index.md#species-classes)
+* Finetuning with additional labeled videos where the species are included in the list of [`zamba` class labels](models/index.md#species-classes)
-* Fine-tuning with labeled videos that include new species
+* Finetuning with labeled videos that include new species

 In either case, the commands for training are the same.
 Say that we have labels for the videos in the `example_vids` folder saved in `example_labels.csv`.
 To train a model, run: